OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Purpose: by detecting odd input, input can be discard to prevent unwanted model behaviour.
 Note: odd input often cannot be completely specified and for many attacks the input is technically not odd.

   Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?

 * DETECTPERTUBATION.
 Implement tools to detect specific evasions e.g. patches in images.
 TODO elaborate on detector subnetworks in Annex C of ENISA 2021.
 (Datascience)

   Links to standards:
-  * TODOWG1: Mentioned anywhere in our scope?
+  * TODOGROUP: Mentioned anywhere in our scope?

 * EVASIONROBUSTMODEL.
 Choose a model design, configuration and/or training approach to maximize resilience against evasion (Datascience).